+Chronic Absenteeism

-Chronic Absenteeism - In order for students to learn and achieve their fullest potential, it is critical that they are in school and engaged in the learning process.
-Research shows that student absences impact a child's ability to succeed in school.
-In addition, research shows that chronic absenteeism from school is a primary cause of low academic achievement and a powerful predictor of a student's risk of dropping out of school.
-With the Every Student Succeeds Act (ESSA), the latest reauthorization of the Elementary and Secondary Education Act on December 10, 2015, the New Jersey Department of Education has identified chronic absenteeism as its indicator of school quality and success for accountability.
+- A chronically absent student is a student who missed 10% or more of the school days required. - In order for students to learn and achieve their fullest potential, it is critical that they are in school and engaged in the learning process. - Research shows that student absences impact a child's ability to succeed in school.
+In addition, research shows that chronic absenteeism from school is a primary cause of low academic achievement and a powerful predictor of a student's risk of dropping out of school. - With the Every Student Succeeds Act (ESSA), the latest reauthorization of the Elementary and Secondary Education Act on December 10, 2015, the New Jersey Department of Education has identified chronic absenteeism as its indicator of school quality and success for accountability.
 Chronic absenteeism will be factored into the summative rating used to identify schools in need of comprehensive and targeted support and improvement.

-Removal from school
+Removal from School